-We may offer secured or unsecured obligations in the form of one or more series of senior or subordinated debt.
-The senior debt securities and the subordinated debt securities are together referred to in this prospectus as the "debt securities."
-The subordinated debt securities generally will be entitled to payment only after payment of our senior debt.
+We may offer secured or unsecured obligations in the form of one or more series of debt securities, which may be senior, senior subordinated or subordinated obligations.
+Any subordinated debt securities generally will be entitled to payment only after payment of our senior debt.
 Senior debt generally includes all debt for money borrowed by us, except debt that is stated in the instrument governing the terms of that debt to be not senior to, or to have the same rank in right of payment as, or to be expressly junior to, the subordinated debt securities.
 We may issue debt securities that are convertible into shares of our common stock.

-The senior and subordinated debt securities will be issued under separate indentures between us and a trustee.
-We have summarized the general features of the debt securities to be governed by the indentures.
-These indentures have been filed as exhibits to the registration statement of which this prospectus forms a part.
-We encourage you to read these indentures.
-Instructions on how you can get copies of these documents are provided under the heading "Where You Can Find More Information."
+The debt securities will be issued under an indenture, as supplemented by a resolution of our board of directors, an officer's certificate or a supplemental indenture, between us and a trustee.
+We have summarized the general features of the debt securities to be governed by the indenture.
+The indenture has been filed as an exhibit to the registration statement of which this prospectus forms a part.
+We encourage you to read the indenture.
+Instructions on how you can get copies of this document are provided under the heading "Where You Can Find More Information."